Anna-Maria Wagner

-She won the gold medal in her event at the 2022 Judo Grand Slam Antalya held in Antalya, Turkey.
+Wagner won the gold medal in her event at the 2022 Judo Grand Slam Antalya held in Antalya, Turkey.

 Career

 Anna-Maria Wagner started practicing judo in the 2nd grade.
 After her first class, she signed up with a club immediately.
 Wagner won the Judo World Championship defeating the number one ranked competitor from France, Madeleine Malonga, to capture the gold medal.

 Upon winning the World Championship, Anna-Maria Wagner punched her ticket to The Olympic Games in Tokyo.